 The design choices a company makes broadly impact how potential customers perceive it.
-And with the market for content marketing constantly expanding, businesses are being pressured to provide a cohesive experience in order to compete for prospects’ attention.
+And with the market for content marketing constantly expanding, businesses are feeling the pressure to provide a cohesive experience in order to compete for prospects’ attention.

-A lackluster web design with poor aesthetics and limited usability favors your competitors.
-On the other hand, a stunning web design has the power to engage visitors, thus accelerating your content marketing strategy.
+A lackluster web design with poor aesthetics and limited usability favors your competitors and hurts your SEO results.
+On the other hand, a stunning web design has the power to engage visitors, thus accelerating your content marketing results.

 Content marketing has become a thriving market, with 90% of B2B companies and 86% of B2C companies employing the latest strategies to widen their reach.
 However, a successful content marketing strategy needs to complement the right website design.
 That’s why in today’s article, our web design agency in Chicago reveals how web design impacts content marketing strategy.
 Let’s dive in.